Into It. Over It.: History

 In January 2015, Weiss and touring drummer Josh Sparks lived for a month in a secluded cabin in Craftsbury, Vermont where they wrote the third Into It.
 Over It. album.
 Built for the specific purpose of allowing musicians to work in isolation, Weiss said of the location: "We were an hour from the nearest gas station, an hour from the nearest grocery store.
 Isolated, 4ft of snow on the ground, and negative 20 degrees outside.
 The whole thing was run on solar or generator power, so no phone, no internet."
 He and Sparks spent thirteen hours a day writing music.

 Weiss undertook a solo tour with Kevin Devine and Laura Stevenson, a stint in the UK with Modern Baseball, and several spring support dates for Minus the Bear.
 After more than 250 shows in fifteen counties since 2013, Weiss wrapped up touring.
 He began recording the band's third studio album, Intersections, with John Vanderslice.
-Weiss and Sparks entered Vanderslice's Tiny Telephone Studio in June to record.
+Weiss and Sparks entered Vanderslice's Tiny Telephone Studios in June to record.
 Weiss recalled: "We couldn't sweat the small stuff, you're not able to go in and tweak or micromanage little sections of the music.
 It helped me accept chaos in a way I couldn't before."

 After Weiss completed a tour with his side project Pet Symmetry in support of Dan Andriano in the Emergency Room and Jeff Rosenstock, Into It.
 Over It. continued to play shows until the end of 2015.
 Notable dates included Riot Fest Chicago, The Promise Ring's New Year's Eve reunion show, Weiss's solo set at The Fest, a tour in support of The Get Up Kids in December.

 Into It.
 Over It. promoted their third album Standards through an article on SPIN, a teaser on their Facebook page, and an interview with Noisey that was accompanied by a stream of the song "No EQ".
 Standards was released on March 11, 2016, through Triple Crown Records.
 March through May, the band toured the United States in support of the album alongside The World Is a Beautiful Place & I Am No Longer Afraid to Die.